Alopecia Areata (Bald Spot on head)

-As Alopecia Areata (Bald Spot on head) is highly unpredictable, how it develops and progresses in a person is still being researched.
-This lack of knowledge had proved modern medical treatments to be ineffective and short termed.
-However a natural treatment has gained its reputation through highly effective promising results and.
-As everything else, in order to find a solution, the problem has to be well defined.
-Although various research are being carried out to gain knowledge on this medical condition, these efforts have contributed immensely to understanding Hair Growth process.
-However a full reasoning as to why and how this autoimmune disease still remains unknown.
+As Alopecia Areata (Bald Spot on head) is highly unpredictable, how it develops and progresses in a person still remains unsure.
+This lack of knowledge had proved many medical treatments to be ineffective and with short lived results.
+Due to a lack of understanding, most available solutions treat the symptoms leaving underlying problems resulting to a recurrence once treatment is stopped.
+However some natural treatments have gained its reputation through high efficacy long term results.
+Able to treat fundamental cause has brought these treatments to lead in Alopecia Areata treatment industry.
+Various research are being carried out to gain knowledge on this medical condition, undoubtedly these efforts have contributed immensely to understanding Hair Growth process.
+However a comprehensive undestanding as to how and why this autoimmune disease develops and progress still remains oblivious.

-Alopecia Areata (Bald Spot on head) has been classified as an autoimmune disease through an observations made on microscopic images of the scalp epidermis taken from a patient.
+Images of scalp epidermis affected by Alopecia Areata (Bald Spot on head), further confirms it as an autoimmune disease.
+The following images provides a clearer perspective as to why Alopecia Areata is an autoimmune disease - microscope images samples of scalp epidermis taken from a patient.
 These images clearly show how hair follicles are being surrounded by T-cells.
 This benign medical condition is also found to be non-contagious.
 Medically benign refers to a person being perfectly healthy apart from having an unusual looking bald patch or patches around the scalp.
-Alopecia Areata (Bald Spot on head) has also been characterised as physically harmless.
+Alopecia Areata (Bald Spot on head) is also characterised as physically harmless.
 However psychologically it can cause a deep scar causing very vulnerable mind set resulting to reduced social interactions followed by other psychological symptoms.

-With more than 3 million people affected in Unites States and Canada, statistics shows that Alopecia Areata (Bald Spot on head) affects approximately 1.5% of the world population.
+With more than 3 million people affected in Unites States and Canada alone, statistics shows that Alopecia Areata (Bald Spot on head) affects approximately 1.5% of the world population.
 Researchers have yet been able to develop any common patterns in terms of the cultural backgrounds, geographical locations, gender or age of the patients.
 However observations do show that 65% of people with this condition experienced it before age of 25 years old.